Skip to main content

 Proof of Income for an Apartment

-This even applies to people who do not have conventional jobs, such as those who are self-employed.
-Let's explore some of the most notable that you can use to rent an apartment.
+This even applies to people who don’t have conventional jobs, such as those who are self-employed.
+Let's explore some of the most common and effective methods to prove your source income.

 Your net pay, or take-home pay, will also be listed on your pay stub.
-The majority of apartment applicants will use pay stubs in order to prove their income.
+The majority of apartment applicants will prefer to see pay stubs during the application process.

-This document will show your total earnings for the year as well as how much money was withheld for taxes.
+This document highlights your total earnings for the year as well as how much money was withheld for taxes.
 If you haven't received a W-2 from your job yet, then you will need to use an alternative method.

 This document will show your total earnings for the year, as well as any taxes that were withheld.
 It's important to note that people who are self-employed may need to provide their tax returns as a form of supplementary documentation.